 - Recordable video

 Collins Aerospace has the ability to offer customers a one-stop procurement destination for composite aircraft doors.
-We bring together four historic businesses to produce and integrate six unique aspects of aircraft doors into one superior customer experience.
-By designing and integrating each of the door subsystems, Collins can deliver significant cost and weight savings that will pay out over the life of the aircraft.
+We can leverage four historic businesses to support six unique aspects of aircraft door systems.
+Our knowledge and experience with each of the door subsystems allows us to deliver significant cost and weight savings over the life of the aircraft.

 - The image Sukhoi Superjet 100 at Paris Air Show 2013 (1).jpg by Olivier Cleynen is licensed under CC BY-SA 3.0.